owlbarn/tutorial/book/algodiff/README.md

 The forward differentiation mode is sometimes also called "tangent linear" mode.

 Now we can present the full forward differentiation calculation process, as shown in [@tbl:algodiff:forward].
-Two simultaneous lines of computing happen: on the left hand side is the computation procedure specified by [@eq:algodiff:example]; on the right side shows computation of derivative for each intermediate variable with regard to $x_0$.
+Two simultaneous computing processes take place, represented as two separated columns: on the left hand side is the computation procedure specified by [@eq:algodiff:example]; on the right side shows computation of derivative for each intermediate variable with regard to $x_0$.
 Let's find out $\dot{y}$ when setting $x_0 = 1$, and $x_1 = 1$.